 Just like KISS, Playboy is another iconic game from that era.
 The backglass with Hugh Hefner on it is pretty much perfect, and the game has a very cool vibe to it like KISS.
 Not the most kid friendly theme, but fun for everyone to play.

 Fireball was the first pinball machine to have a multiball, a key feature in every modern multiball.
 That feature alone made it stand out from every other.
 Add in a killer art package that really stood out and you’ve got one of the best games from the 70’s.
+Multiball back in the EM days was a little slower than it is today where it can turn into a flail fest.
+Bally really outdid themselves with this game.

 Eight Ball (1977)

 Eight ball was one of the first digital pinball machines.
 That combined with an easy to understand objectives made it a huge hit, the biggest pinball seller ever until Addams Family came around 15 years later.
+Another Bally game, back in the late 70’s Bally really took over the pinball world.

 One of the best backglasses of all time, and one of the best early solid state games.
 I owned one for over a year, it’s a very hard game to master.
 Its basic goal is to try and build up the bonus to insane levels and then multiply that bonus through the inline drop targets on the left side.
 There’s also a pretty cool saucer at the top where you try and spell PARAGON for a free game.